rajen-shres/cobalt/docs/cobalt/testing_overview.rst

 for whoever is maintaining this if you already know these frameworks, but our approach is so simple that it shouldn't be hard for you.

+The Cobalt test framework also produces much nicer reports and includes ``coverage`` automatically.

 Running Tests
 =============